a celebration of queer cinema | read | i-D

 How important is politics in your work?

-As Programmers we have to walk a fine line where we show films that help the audience open their minds to new ideas whilst at the same time not be preachy.
-Films such as the upcoming Loveless by director Andrey Zvyagintsev is a far more useful and rich look at the malaise of modern day Russia than a straight documentary, but then a documentary like Campaign of Hate is important because it shows real LGBTQ people bravely telling their stories about what it is like to live under Putin, equally powerful, but in a different way.
+As programers we have to walk a fine line where we show films that help the audience open their minds to new ideas while at the same time not be preachy.
+Films like the upcoming Loveless by director Andrey Zvyagintsev is a far more useful and rich look at the malaise of modern day Russia than a straight documentary.
+But then a documentary like Campaign of Hate is important because it shows real LGBTQ people bravely telling their stories about what it is like to live under Putin — equally powerful, but in a different way.
 It's important to bring a mix of both approaches so the audience is educated but doesn't feel bashed on the head by political films.

 Truth and sincerity comes in all kinds of guises.
-I've used Loveless and Campaign of Hate to describe different approaches to get to an essential truth about an issue, and the wonderful thing about cinema in 2017 is that I could show you countless more examples, it's a rich industry at the moment with all kinds of voices getting their chance to be heard.
-When I was programming for our LGBT50 season I was incredibly frustrated that there were not films about the experience of being a lesbian in pre-Wolfenden Britain, but then women (especially queer women) have barely had their voices heard in the history of cinema, although this is slowly changing.
+I've used Loveless and Campaign of Hate to describe different approaches to getting to an essential truth about an issue.
+And the wonderful thing about cinema in 2017 is that I could show you countless more examples.
+It's a rich industry at the moment with all kinds of voices getting their chance to be heard.
+When I was programing for our LGBT50 season, I was incredibly frustrated that there were not films about the experience of being a lesbian in pre-Wolfenden Britain, but then women (especially queer women) have barely had their voices heard in the history of cinema.
+Although this is slowly changing.

 I have a special place in my heart for the Cinemes Verdi in the Gracia area of Barcelona because it was the first place I went regularly to an non-multiplex cinema, so it feels magical every time I go.
 They do a great job of keeping film culture alive in an exciting city.